-This SAR is required to 'determine, calculate and verify the assets and liabilities of the trust by applying a best estimate basis.'
+This SAR is required to 'determine, calculate and verify the assets and liabilities of the Trust by applying a best estimate basis.'
+Best estimate assumptions reflect anticipated experience with no provision for risk of adverse deviation.

 The Trust liabilities are based on payment of the Pre-Paid Sum with accumulated income, rather than being based on the cost of providing funeral services including inflation.